-- In July 2019, CMS and Center for Medicare and Medicaid Innovation (CMMI) published a long-awaited proposal for a mandatory radiation oncology alternative payment model.
+- In September 2020, CMS and Center for Medicare and Medicaid Innovation (CMMI) released the long-awaited final rule for its Radiation Oncology Model (RO Model).
 The aim is to test whether transitioning to prospective, episode-based, site-neutral payments will reduce Medicare spending on radiation therapy while preserving or improving care quality.
-Under the proposed Radiation Oncology Model, participants within randomly selects Core Based Statistical Areas will receive prospective payments for 90-day episodes of care for Medicare Part B beneficiaries with one of 17 different cancer types.
-To learn more about the model, read our initial key takeaways as well as answers to your peers’ top questions.
-While we wait for the model to be finalized, read our four-step guide to make sure your organization is ready.
+Under the proposed RO Model, set to begin in January 2022, participants within randomly selected Core Based Statistical Areas will receive prospective payments for 90-day episodes of care for Medicare Part B beneficiaries with one of 16 different cancer types.
+To learn more about the model, read our answers to your peers’ top questions.
+To prepare your organization, check out if your hospital has been chosen to participate, conduct a readiness assessment, read our four-step guide, and learn how other cancer programs are preparing.

 - CMMI's Oncology Care Model (OCM) is a voluntary program for physician practices that prescribe chemotherapy.
-187 practices and 14 payers are currently participating in this five-year pilot in an effort to provide higher quality, more highly coordinated care.
+127 practices and 5 payers are currently participating in this six-year pilot in an effort to provide higher quality, more highly coordinated care.
 At our first Oncology Care Model panel, panelists described the top challenges of participating in the OCM and specifically mentioned data analytics to be one of their greatest concerns.
-We provided an update on this pilot as part of our 2018 Oncology State of the Union; review the slides here.
-Check out our OCM resource page to stay up-to-date on the latest OCM news.
+Check out our OCM evaluation blog post or review these slides for the latest results on how OCM participants are performing.

 - MD Anderson and UnitedHealthcare successfully launched a bundled payment program in 2015.
 The bundle covered the total cost of care for 88 head and neck cancer patients over the course of two years and demonstrated the first attempt to prospectively bundle multidisciplinary cancer care.
 Some of the challenges with this pilot included the manual work to write claims for bundled payments and addressing new therapies as they emerge on the market.
 While the bundle has ended, it proved a valuable learning experience for both the provider and payer, demonstrating that bundles in oncology are possible from an administrative and logistical standpoint.
 We provided an update on this pilot as part of our 2018 Oncology State of the Union; review the slides here.